susanmaharjan/No-Hidden-Message/README.md

-# ALBUM: Don't click any file.
+# Don't click any file.
 ## DISCRIPTION: I am warning you.
 DO NOT DOWNLOAD ANY FILE.